-No longer "off to the side" while "real" school improvement proceeds, family and community engagement is a component of good school organization in all schools and at all levels of leadership.
+No longer "off to the side" while "real" school improvement proceeds, family and community engagement is a central and essential element for good school organization and for strong district and state leadership.
 Studies show that goal-linked family and community engagement activities help students meet the learning and behavioral targets set by other school improvement initiatives.

 When districts and schools select a new curriculum or improve instructional approaches, and when states select student assessments, they must ask: What roles can family and community partners play in helping students reach these major goals?
+Schools with effective and equitable partnership programs ensure that family and community engagement activities are linked to learning to help more students-indeed, all students-reach proficiency targets at each grade level, are promoted to the next grade, and graduate from high school on time.